-We are thrilled to announce DARE Graduate Diploma, a 12 month Year 6 learning program, will be launched in Term One, 2022.
-The program commences on the first day of term with an event launch including a very special guest speaker.
+We are thrilled to Launch the DARE Graduate Diploma, a 12 month Year 6 learning program with an event launch including a very special guest speaker.

 We look forward to sharing more about DARE Graduate Diploma as the children engage in the activities.

 Children are born creative, curious and imaginative.
 It’s a wonderful thing and through the DARE Graduate Diploma, we strive to keep these traits alive.
 At St Peter’s Woodlands we nurture a love of learning, a thirst for discovery and a desire to be creative, so making sense of the world is always fun and exciting.

 Throughout DARE Graduate Diploma we throw a gauntlet down for our students and DARE them to:

 What’s the purpose of DARE?